epn-vespa/tutorials/EPN-TAP-services-Virtis-Venus-Express-demo/EPN-TAP-services-Virtis-Venus-Express-demo.md

 **Launch VO tools**
 either from buttons or from your system
 Favorite tools include:
-Aladin & DS9: images & cubes
+Aladin and DS9: images and cubes
 TOPCAT: tables & catalogues
 CASSIS & SPLAT/Specview/VOspec: spectra